What is Library Development?

 One of the division’s most visible services is the annual Summer Reading Program.
 Local librarians use materials and program ideas to encourage children and youth to continue reading, bridging the gap between school and summer break.

-To contact Library Development, see the Division Contact Form.
+To contact Library Development, see the Office Contact Form.